Website URL : http://www.ucu.org.uk/3386||

 Finally congratulations on what looks like a magnificent response to the attacks on our pensions.
 The economic and the environmental crises need a united and co-ordinated response.

 Hello again from not so sunny Durban.
 In fact there have been serious floods in the area killing 14 people.
 This underlines the fact that some of the worst examples of climate change are more pronounced in Africa than many other parts of the world.
-Ref article by John Vidal in Friday's Guardian.
+Please read The Guardian article by John Vidal.

 My involvement at the COP17 Conference comes to an end today.
 Compared to previous COPs there has been little international publicity and this year very little engagement by Heads of State.
 There is currently no sign of an agreement that will represent a way forward on climate change.
 The term Conference of Polluters is increasingly being used to reflect the efforts to sabotage any agreement on the Kyoto Protocol 2, a Roadmap and the Finance arrangements.
 The unions 'prize' of the adoption of a 'Just transition', from the Cancun summit in 2010, looks increasingly vulnerable.
 There are the obvious villains like the USA and Saudi Arabia but the truth is that there is no leadership being shown by anyone in this process.